On the Adversarial Convex Body Chasing Problem: Conclusion

 \section{Conclusion}

-In this work, we extended the convex body chasing problem to an adversarial setting, where a Player chases a sequence of convex bodies assigned adversarially by an Opponent.
-We showed that under the assumption that the set of convex bodies is finite and known to both agents, max-min optimal policies can be obtained, which have a stronger performance guarantee than those in the classical CBC literature with competitive ratio.
-We presented the formula to compute the optimal value and proved its continuity under certain assumptions.
-An algorithm was then proposed to first discretize the domain and then numerically solve the value function.
-We further provided performance guarantees for the policies constructed within the discretized domain.
-Through numerical examples, we verified the theoretical results.
-Future work will further exploit the convexity and examine geometry-based approaches for policy generation.
-We also want to utilize this framework to introduce cost structure to adversarial resource allocation problems, such as the dynamic Defender-Attacker Blotto Games~\cite{shishika2021dynamic}.
+In this work, we have extended the convex body chasing problem to an adversarial setting, where a Player chases a sequence of convex bodies assigned adversarially by an Opponent.
+We showed that under the assumption that the set of convex bodies is finite and known to both agents, max-min optimal policies can be obtained, which have a stronger performance guarantee than those in the classical CBC literature that use the competitive ratio.
+We showed how to compute the optimal value of the game and proved its continuity under certain assumptions.
+A discretization scheme has also been proposed to numerically solve for the value function of the game with performance guarantees for the corresponding discretized policies.
+Numerical examples verified the theoretical developments.
+Future work will address the case of the probabilistic selection of the Opponent of the convex sets, and the extension of the numerical solution beyond box convex sets to address more realistic scenarios.
+We also plan to utilize this framework to introduce a cost structure to adversarial resource allocation problems, such as the dynamic Defender-Attacker Blotto Games~\cite{shishika2021dynamic}.

 \begin{appendices}